Overview of Average Retirement Savings by Age

 Net Worth by Age (thousands of dollars)

-I focus first on net worth because almost any asset can become retirement savings.
-For example, one can sell their home and move to an apartment and convert home equity to their retirement fund.
+I focus first on net worth because almost any asset can be a retirement asset and qualifies as a measurement of average retirement savings by age.
+For example, one can sell their home and move into an apartment and convert home equity to their retirement fund.
 However, the amount earmarked as retirement savings for this group is a median of $10,000-$20,000.

-If we segregate only the people with retirement savings, the numbers of course look better with a median retirement savings of $106,113:
+If we skip those with no savings and measure only those with retirement savings, the numbers look better with median retirement saving by age of $106,113:

 Economic Policy Institute (EPI)